justinpinkney/awesome-pretrained-stylegan3/README.md

 # Awesome Pretrained StyleGAN3

-A collection of pretrained models for StyleGAN3.
+A collection of pretrained models for StyleGAN3 (and some links to [encoding methods](https://github.com/justinpinkney/awesome-pretrained-stylegan3/edit/main/README.md#encoding-methods)).

 If you'd like to share a model please [submit an issue](https://github.com/justinpinkney/awesome-pretrained-stylegan3/issues/new?assignees=justinpinkney&labels=&template=submit-a-model.md&title=).